Recovery is just a phone call away.

 What Are The Causes of Addiction?
 Biological, Environmental And Situational

-Addiction is a complex condition where an individual becomes compulsively dependent on a substance or behavior, often leading to negative consequences and difficulty in stopping or controlling the behavior.
+Addiction is a complex condition where an individual becomes compulsively dependent on a substance or behavior.
+Addiction often leads to negative consequences and difficulty in stopping or controlling the behavior.
 It involves a powerful and disruptive cycle that hijacks the brain’s reward system, driving relentless pursuit despite adverse outcomes.

 How Does a Person’s Biology or Genetics Influence Addiction?